Skip to content

 MuseumsQuartier or The Museum Quarter

-One of said museums is the Leopold Museum which holds quite the large collection of works by some of Austria’s best modern artists such as Gustav Klimt and Egon Schiele.
-Another must-visit museum within the MuseumsQuartier is MUMOK which features more than 10,000 contemporary and modern pieces by major artists like Picasso and Warhol.
+Since its opening in 2001, the MuseumsQuartier has become one of Vienna’s most visited areas, housing several significant museums.
+The Leopold Museum holds an extensive collection of works by modern Austrian artists such as Gustav Klimt and Egon Schiele.
+MUMOK features over 10,000 contemporary and modern pieces by artists like Picasso and Warhol.

 The Vienna State Opera House